 On a bittersweet note, the 2-Year Spaceship Earth Rumored Overhaul has been postponed indefinitely.
 This is disappointing news in the long-term; in the short-term, it means less construction in the front of the park.
 Additionally, not much is closed in Future World of significance.

 This is where the Epcot transformation is confusing and surprising–it’s impacting an incredibly large area of the park…but not many attractions.
 (Which is probably why it’s occurring in the first place!)
 Sure, some guests will miss Club Cool or walking through the empty hallways of Innoventions, but the bulk of what has closed and will close at the front of the park has ‘diversion’ status, at best.

 If all of the construction at the front of Epcot will put a damper on your experience of the place as an inviting theme park, rather than not visiting, our advice would be to arrive on the Disney Skyliner gondolas or FriendShips, and use the International Gateway entrance.

 For the next 2+ years, this will be the superior arrival experience, and will place you in the heart of World Showcase rather than Future World.

-Starting in Summer 2020, arriving via the International Gateway also should offer a strategic advantage.
-This entrance is a very close to Remy’s Ratatouille Adventure (in fact, you’ll fly over it on the Skyliner on your way into the park!), the new trackless dark ride in the France pavilion that will debut next summer.
+Once the France expansion opens (probably in Spring 2021 at this point), arriving via the International Gateway also should offer a strategic advantage.
+This entrance is a very close to Remy’s Ratatouille Adventure, the new trackless dark ride in the France pavilion that will debut soon.

 Upon its debut, this ride should instantly leapfrog Frozen Ever After, Test Track, and Soarin’ to become Epcot’s most popular attraction.